storeon/storeon/README.md

 })
 ```

 `store.on()` will return cleanup function.
-This function will remove
+This function will remove the
 event listener.

 ```js